Home

 Instructor, Mr Tuner Piano Technicians School

 Mark was born in North Bay, Ontario in 1965.
 From 18 to 22, he studied Mechanical Engineering at Queen's University in Kingston, Ontario.
 After earning his degree, he studied Jazz Trumpet at McGill University in Montreal.
-He then worked as a Mechanical Engineering for Liquid Air Engineering.
+He then worked as a mechanical engineer for Liquid Air Engineering.
 In 1989 he went back to McGill to study Music Education.
-After acquiring his certificate to teach high school music from McGill, he travelled the world on cruiseships, playing trumpet in the orchestra.
+After acquiring his certificate to teach high school music from McGill, he travelled the world on cruise ships, playing trumpet in the orchestra.

 In 1998, he settled in Ottawa to teach high school music.
 There he joined the Piano Technicians Guild and began his studies to become a Registered Piano Technician.
 (Jan 2005) It is there that he founded Mr. Tuner Piano Service.
 After three years in Ottawa, he moved to Montreal where he taught music and tuned for three years before becoming a full time piano tuner.
 He now has three technicians who work with him to help tune his customer's pianos.